krgross/st512-course-notes/docs/05-FactorialExperiments.md

 ### Example without a significant interaction

-Oehlert (problem 8.5) reports the following data.
-Low and Bin Mohd.
-Ali ({\em Malaysian Forester}, 1985) studied the collection of pine oleoresin by tapping the trunks of pine trees.
+Oehlert (problem 8.5) reports the following data.  @low1985experimental studied the collection of pine oleoresin by tapping the trunks of pine trees.
 Tapping involves cutting a hole in the tree trunk and collecting resin that seeps out.
 This experiment compared four shapes of holes (circle, diagonal, check, or rectangle) and the efficacy of acid (added vs.\ control) in collecting resin.
 Twenty-four pine trees were selected from a plantation and were randomly assigned to each of the 8 possible combinations of hole shape and acid.
 The response is total grams of resin collected from the hole.
-These are not the actual data below, but are instead a hypothetical data set for the same design.
+The data that we will work with are not the actual data but are instead a hypothetical data set for the same design.
 <!-- \begin{center} -->
 <!-- 	\begin{tabular}{|p{0.9in}|p{0.9in}|p{0.9in}|p{0.9in}|p{0.9in}|} \hline  -->
 <!-- 		& Circle ($i=1$) & Diagonal ($i=2$) & Check ($i=3$) & Rectangle ($i=4$) \\ \hline  -->